Leak and Chemical Resistant Underground Tank

 Modality of business transaction

-In the near future, we want to open sales branches of Tamada Industries, Inc., and subsidiary Tamada Vietnam for product & technology sales promotion.
+In the near future, we want to open sales branches of TAMADA CORPORATION, and subsidiary Tamada Vietnam for product & technology sales promotion.
 (We also expect to export products to Vietnam and other countries via partnership agreements.)

 We would like to sign partnership agreements with local companies in developing countries to provide them with our SF double-wall tank technology and advance/promote its manufacturing there.
 We expect that the SF double-wall tanks will be manufactured in many countries and that we will get royalties from this production.